 The Yin Yang 5 Elements

-In Traditional Chinese Medicine, there are five elements that are integral to all life.
+In Traditional Chinese Medicine, there are five elements, the yin yoga 5 elements, that are integral to all life.
 These elements arise out of yin Qi and yang Qi.
 Yin and Yang Qi represent the female and male energies from which all things in the universe are generated.
 Yin is dark, cool, moist, and quiet.
 Yang is dry, hot, and active.
 Yin is the moon, reflective and deep.
 Yang is the sun, bright and strong.

 Neither Yin nor Yang are pure.
 That is why within the Yin-Yang symbol, there is a dot of yin within the yang aspect and a dot of yang within the yin.
 They are mutually generating, and neither can exist without the other.
 Within this tradition, there are five activity stages of Yin and Yang energy –

 – Yang within Yin (emerging or young Yang)

 – Yang within Yang (mature or full Yang)

 – The point of balance on which the others manifest.

 – Yin within Yang (emerging or young Yin)